 The method of action of kava is not fully understood.
 Conventional tranquilizers in the Valium family interact with special binding sites in the brain called GABA receptors.
 Early studies of kava suggested that the herb does not affect these receptors.8 However, more recent studies have found an interaction.9,10 The early researchers may have missed the connection because kava appears to affect somewhat unusual parts of the brain.

-Like other anxiety-reducing drugs, kava could be useful for insomnia, but most of the supporting evidence for this use remains highly preliminary.11,12 One small, double-blind study found that daily use of kava reduced sleep disturbances linked to anxiety.40 However, a larger study failed to find benefits in people with both insomnia and anxiety.55
+Like other anxiety-reducing drugs, kava could be useful for insomnia, but most of the supporting evidence for this use remains inconclusive.11,12 One small, double-blind study found that daily use of kava reduced sleep disturbances linked to anxiety.40 However, a larger study failed to find benefits in people with both insomnia and anxiety.55 A systematic review of 14 randomized trials using kava and other herbal remedies for insomnia supported previous findings, but conceded that more research is needed.57

 There have been at least 11 placebo-controlled studies of kava, involving a total of more than 700 people.13,16,18,38,39,41-43, 55 Most found kava helpful for anxiety symptoms.